aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 ### Custom Domain Name

 Custom domain names are simpler and more intuitive URLs that you can provide to your API users.
-Each custom domain name can be associated with a API `Stage` and `HttpApiMapping` maps the custom domain name to a specific `Stage`.
+Each custom domain name can be associated with a API `Stage`.
+Use `HttpApiMapping` to map the your custom name to a specific `Stage`.

 The code snippet below configures a custom domain for your API and creates a default `HttpApiMapping` that maps the custom domain to the `$default` stage of the API.